AmmaarahF/Introduction-to-HTML/README.md

 1. /images/logo.gif
 2. ../images.logo.gif

    1 - relative to the root level.
-The browser will start looking for the specific file from the root of the website.
+The browser will start looking for the specific file from the root of the website.<br>
    2 - relative to the location of the file where URL is written.
 The ".."means going up one level in the directory structure